 The New Marriott Bonvoy Credit Cards

 The biggest shakeup users will see under the new Bonvoy program is with credit cards.
 If you have a Starwood Preferred Guest® card from American Express, then you'll receive the new Marriott Bonvoy card.
 In the meantime, your existing card will continue to work, plus you'll get a free night award each year on your account anniversary.
-Likewise, if you have Starwood Preferred Guest® Luxury card from American Express, your account will be transitioned to the Marriott Bonvoy Brilliant card from American Express.
 Those who have a Ritz-Carlton® Rewards Card from Chase, will receive a card rebranded as or The Ritz-Carlton card from JPMorgan.
 And if you have a Chase Marriott Rewards® Business card, then you'll receive the Chase Marriott Bonvoy Premier Plus Business card.